 Meeniyan Primary School’s Curriculum is based on the Victorian Curriculum.

-Specialists programs are conducted in Visual Art, Science, French and Library.
+Specialists programs are conducted in Visual Art, Performance Art, Science and Physical Education.
 See the Programs page for more information.

 We have a comprehensive collection of books housed in key locations around the school and can be borrowed through the school network allowing greater access and use of resources.